Before you apply for your first credit card

 Keep in mind that programs such as Chase Ultimate Rewards and American Express Membership Rewards have transfer partners.
 This means that you can earn one type of currency (Amex Membership Rewards or Chase Ultimate Rewards) and then transfer to multiple airlines or hotel programs.

 For example, you could open a United credit card if you typically fly United.
-But you could open a Chase Sapphire card that earns Ultimate Rewards and still have access to United.
+But, you could open a Chase Sapphire card that earns Ultimate Rewards and transfer those points to United.
 This is possible because United is a transfer partner of Chase Ultimate Rewards.
 Why earn only United miles when you can earn points that can be transferred to United plus other airlines?
 This page has a list of partners.

 Indirect transfer partners

 The reason I stress diversifying your points and using cards that earn transferable points so much is because you will have lots of options when it comes to airlines.
 Even if an airline is not a direct transfer partner it still may be possible to book.
 I wrote about booking American Airlines flights indirectly here.

 Here’s the best part!
 In many cases, partner redemption costs are lower than the airline itself.
 I’ll give you an example.

 Hawaii flights on Delta booked with KLM/AirFrance FlyingBlue miles: